-Please read and sign the PRE-INTALLATION Checklist before proceeding.
+Attention!
+Read Before Installing!
+Please read and sign the PRE-INSTALLATION Checklist before proceeding.
+Please review the installation with the homeowner to ensure that they have full understanding of the document.
 Assure the Homeowner or Customer is present and has approved the planks that are laid out to be installed.
 DO NOT Install this floor if the homeowner or customer is doubtful of color variation, grading, visual or color itself.
+Sample Boards may not always match the material please have homeowners approve material before installing.
+Sample Display Board and images are intended as visual guidelines and may not be a full representation of the floor.
+Freshly unpacked cartons may initially vary in color from the sample.
+Exposure to sunlight and weather naturally ages hardwood over time.
+Before installation, always check and approve the flooring material.

 Before starting installation, read all instructions and warranty thoroughly.
 Should any questions arise, please contact your local dealer.
 All installation instructions must be followed for warranties to be considered valid.
-Pre-inspect the job site prior to delivery of the floor to ensure the structure is suitable for hardwood flooring installation using the following guidelines:

-Installation options - Staple with glue assist, full spread glue or floating.
+Pre-inspect the job site prior to delivery of the floor to ensure the structure is suitable for hardwood flooring installation using the following guidelines: Installation options - Staple with glue assist or full spread glue.
+For Radiant Heat installation please refer to page 13.